serverboards/exosql/README.md

   This is becasue the planner does the ordering on column name first, then the select which limits the columns and reorder them and then the ordering by column position.

+* There is no operator priority, so all your expressions should be surrounded by parenthesis when there is ambiguity.